An American company has the audacity to try it with SpaceX

 Intuitive machines could create the first private lunar landing

 So far, only five countries have managed to achieve a soft landing on the moon: the Soviet Union, the United States, China (2013), India (2023), and Japan (2024).
 However, all three private lunar landing missions (see list in this article) failed.
 If successful, Intuitive Machines will be the first private company to achieve a soft landing on the moon.
 In addition, the company can install various works of art on the moon.
-Until now, space probes have left behind nothing but trash and junk on the moon, as well as plaques and flags. (unpaid bill)
+So far Space probes on the Moon usually leave behind nothing but trash and junk As well as commemorative plaques and flags. (unpaid bill)

 The editor wrote this article and then used an AI language model to improve at her own discretion.
 All information has been carefully checked.
 Find out more about our AI principles here.